klen/pytest-aio/README.rst

         assert True

-By default each test function will be run with asyncio, trio, curio libraries consistently.
-But you can customise the libraries for all your tests creating the
+By default each test function will be run with asyncio, trio, curio backends consistently.
+But you can customise the libraries for all your tests creating the global fixture:
-fixture:

 .. code-block:: python